vincent-lefevere/RaspiBuildrootServer/documentation/MANUAL_EN.md

 saved for this project.

-**Note** : *A message in bold indicates the sftp port number to be used to retrieve the compiled image or upload new business packages.*
+**Note** : *A message in bold indicates the sftp port number to be used to retrieve the compiled image or to upload new business packages.*

 #### Virtual machine access